-Seniors 1 year 2 credits (two periods) Dual Credit with KC
+1 year 2 credits (two periods) Dual Credit with KC

-Residential Electricity is a 2-period class offered through Kaskaskia College.
+Residential Electricity is a two-period class offered through Kaskaskia College.
 It is part of the Residential/Commercial Electrical Tech Program.
-The class is offered at the Trenton KC Center from 1:00-3:00 each day.
+The class is offered at the Trenton KC Center from 1:00 p.m. to 3:00 p.m. each day.
 Semester 1 includes the courses DC Fundamentals, Residential Wiring, and Technical Mathematics.
 Semester 2 includes Electrical Raceways & Installations, Core Values, and Ethical Decision Making.
 There are additional costs associated with this course.